Jessica Walsh: Early life and education

-Walsh was born on October 30, 1986 in New York and raised in Ridgefield, Connecticut.
+Walsh was born on October 30, 1986, in New York and raised in Ridgefield, Connecticut.
 She began coding and designing websites at age 11.
 After a year of making her own websites and blogs, she made a website for kids to learn how to code using HTML and CSS and to make their own websites.
 Walsh became interested in coding from building a website homepage for her Neopet.
 Eventually her website had about 50,000 people visiting per day.
 She put Google Ads on her site and made a couple thousand dollars per month.
 This was a turning point for Walsh because she realized she could make money from design and websites.
 Walsh chose to go an art school to advance her design knowledge.
 Walsh went on to study graphic design at the Rhode Island School of Design (RISD), where she received a BFA degree in 2008.

 Career

-After earning her Bachelor of Fine Arts from RISD in 2008, Walsh moved to New York City to intern at the notable design firm Pentagram.
+After college, Walsh moved to New York City to intern at the design firm Pentagram.
 She turned down a job at Apple where she was offered nearly $100,000 annually to accept the internship under Paula Scher at Pentagram, where she would stay for nearly a year.
-Walsh turned down the Apple job offer because she knew she would be doing one type of design for one client that already had an established look and feel.
+Walsh has stated that she turned down the Apple job offer because she knew she would be doing one type of design for one client that already had an established look and feel.
 She knew her goal was to open her own studio and this job was not on the route to her goal.
-She then worked as an associate art director at Print magazine and had design work and illustrations featured in various books, magazines and newspapers, including the New York Times and New York Times Magazine.
+She then worked as an associate art director at Print magazine and had design work and illustrations appear in the New York Times and New York Times Magazine.
 In reflections about her time at Print magazine, she identifies it as one of the best things to happen in her career as it was how she found and developed her personal style.